andepraveenofficial/python-tutorial/00 Material/Python.md

 ## Datatypes

-The datatype determines how the data can be used in the program.
+- The Datatypes determines how the value or data can be used in the program.

-- For example, mathematical operations can be done on Integer and Float types of data.
+- For example, mathematical operations can be performed with integer or float types of data.

+In Programming languages Datatypes are two types :

+1. Primitive Datatypes
+2. Reference Datatypes

+### Primitive Datatypes

+- Primitives are immutable datatypes.
+- Primitives are passed by value (It stores copy of data).
+- These are stores in Static-memory.
-1. String
+  - String
-2. Integer
+  - Integer
-3. Float
+  - Float
-4. Boolean
+  - Boolean
-5. None
+  - None

+### Reference Datatypes

+- References are mutable datatypes.
+- References are passed by reference.
+- These are stored in the Heap-Memory.
+- We can modify data in the Reference datatype.
+  - Arrays
+  - Objects
+  - Sets
+  - Maps

 ### Datatype Checking